Neoteus/UnityGameMod/README.md

 # UnityGameMod

-Modify some Unity Engine made games by recompiling the `Assembly-CSharp.dll`.
+These are my notes on modifying some Unity-made games by recompiling the `Assembly-CSharp.dll`.